Waghela786/crypto-portfolio/README.md

 A full-stack cryptocurrency portfolio management app built with React, Node.js, Express, and MongoDB.
 It allows users to register, log in, verify recipients, and manage crypto transactions securely — all in one place.

-🔥 This README is ready to upload directly to your GitHub repository (`crypto-portfolio`).
-It includes a project overview, setup instructions for frontend and backend, tech stack, API examples, screenshot placeholders, and future enhancements.

 ## Table of Contents

 - [Project Structure](#project-structure)